aldebaran/qibuild/doc/tutos/advanced/how_to_write_a_library.rst

+.. _how-to-write-a-library:

 How to write a library
 ======================

 This is merely a convention, but you are advised to follow it, especially if you are working in a large project.

-Let’s say you have a foo library.
+Let's say you have a foo library.

 You have the following files: